shashankduttmr/shashankduttmr/README.md

 - 👋 Hi, I’m @shashank Dutt
 - 👀 I’m interested in Full Stack
-- 🌱 I’m currently learning and working with Tech
+- 🌱 I’m currently learning and working with as a fullstack dev.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 shashankduttmr/shashankduttmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.